kensanata/planet-jupiter/README.md

     perl jupiter.pl html feed.opml

-The file generation uses two templates, `body.html` for the overall structure and `post.html` for each individual post.
+The file generation uses two templates, `page.html` for the overall structure and `post.html` for each individual post.
 These are written for `Mojo::Template`.
 The default templates use other files, such as the logo, a CSS file, and a small Javascript snippet to enable navigation using the `J` and `K` keys.

+You can specify a different HTML file to generate:

+    perl jupiter.pl html your.html feed.opml

+In this case, the two templates used have names that are based on the name of your HTML file: `your-page.html` for the overall structure and `your-post.html` for each individual post.

 ## Why separate the two steps?